zth/vscode-rescript-relay/README.md

 Right now, you'll need to open VSCode in the _root where you've installed Relay_.
 For monorepos, this means you'll need to open the subfolder where your frontend project using Relay is located.
 This will hopefully be fixed in the future.

-> In addition to this extension, you're encouraged to also install `vscode-graphiql-explorer` for the best experience.

 This extension should _Just Work(tm)_, as it finds and uses your `relay.config.js`.

 ## Features